syncify-team/syncify-back-end/README.md

 This repo is currently using a local PostgreSQL instance

-This is temporarily till docker is set up
+This is temporarily until docker is set up

-You will need to set up a local PostgreSQL db to connect to the db: https://www.postgresql.org/download/
+You will need to set up a local [PostgreSQL db](https://www.postgresql.org/download/) to connect to the db

-The repo will run locally if you don't set up a basic PostgreSQL db, however you will see a SequelizeConnectionError
+The application is currently using [bookshelf.js](https://bookshelfjs.org/) and [knex.js](http://knexjs.org/)

+For testing routes through postman or equivalent

 ---

-### Installation

-`npm install`

----

 ### Environment Setup

+- For Auth0 ask someone for the variables
+- DB variables are form the Database section above

 ```
 AUTH0_CLIENT_ID=